NaBest85/Population-Growth/README.md

 ###### Data Analysis Phase:
-Detailed descriptions of our data analysis can be found in our [presentation] (add link).
+Detailed descriptions of our data analysis can be found in our [presentation](add link).

 Insert charts and brief analysis of said charts